Electric-Coin-Company/zcash-android-wallet-sdk/docs/-sdk-synchronizer/send-to-address.md

 `zatoshi` - the amount of zatoshi to send.

-`toAddress` - the receipient's address.
+`toAddress` - the recipient's address.

 `memo` - the optional memo to include as part of the transaction.